How to Keep Your Liver Healthy – Expert Tips to Boost Liver Health

 2. Maintain a Healthy Weight

-Gradual weight loss through diet and regular exercise can reverse early-stage fatty liver.
+Weight loss through regular exercise can help reverse early-stage fatty liver

 Key Tips: